jeannefukumaru/id_dep_ud_sm/README.md

 # Experimental Indonesian language model for Spacy
 Indonesian language model trained on UD_Indonesian_GSD v2.2 (2018-03-01) available here:

-# Experimental Norwegian (Bokmål) language model for Spacy

-This model is based of the Norwegian Universal dependency dataset that can be found here:

 https://github.com/UniversalDependencies/UD_Indonesian-GSD

 Command used to train the model: